- The Academic Program

 AMST 315: Beats, Rhymes, and Life: Hip-Hop Studies

-Hip-hop is alive and well at Wellesley, and we play it loud and proud in the American Studies department!
+Hip-hop is alive and well at Wellesley, and Assistant Professor Michael Jeffries plays it loud and proud in the American Studies department!

 CS320: Tangible User Interfaces – Exploring the Future of Human-Computer Interaction